JoyeeWang01/SNOW-Scalable-Note-to-Outcome-Workflow/data/examples/README.md

 **Use case:** Demonstrates the expected format for any clinical text (discharge summaries, pathology reports, progress notes, etc.)

 **Note:** Your clinical notes file can have different column names and ID types.
-Just update `config/pipeline_config.py` accordingly:
+Just update `config/SNOW_config.py` accordingly:
 - Set `NOTES_COL` to your text column name
-- Set `INDEX_COL` to your ID column name
+- Set `ID_COL` to your ID column name

 ---